-Self-awareness and social awareness are skills which enable us to leverage the benefits of a healthy mindset and relationships.
-When we increase our self-awareness, it also illuminates those character traits that we need to repair or replace.
+Self-awareness and social awareness enable us to leverage the benefits of a healthy mindset and relationships.
+When we increase our self-awareness, it illuminates those character traits we need to repair or replace.
 If you don’t know these defects exist, you cannot address them.

 For this reason, increasing self-awareness helps us navigate the complexities of relationships.
 Healthy relationships make life more meaningful.

 We have five senses which we can leverage along with our imagination to expedite learning.
 Many learning platforms are based on auditory and visual input.
 We can learn to augment this by using our imagination to add kinesthetic, taste, and smell.
 The more connections we make to new information, the easier it is to learn and remember.